LIFE STORY

 He had been bitterly anti-Soviet during the Petrov spy furore of the fifties, little realising that everyone, including Australia, and not just the Soviet Embassy in Canberra, had spies.

 His anger was focused especially on the few Australians who had tried to deny the existence of Soviet Embassy spies.
-He failed to realise how all Embassies had spies, even Australian.

 He failed to realise how a generation of idealists, who had seen the fascist evil of the thirties, the weak-kneed behaviour of the capitalist democracies in confronting Spanish and German fascism, and finally the extraordinary sacrifices and heroism of the Soviets fighting German Nazis, might have concluded that Moscow for all its faults was the one hope for the future.